trento-project/wanda/guides/development/hack_on_wanda.md

 ## Development environment

-A `docker-compose` development environment is provided for easy setup and management of dependencies.
-To start the development environment, simply run the following command:
+A `docker-compose` environment is provided for easy local development.
+To start the environment, run the following command:

 ```
 docker-compose up -d